 By Kelsey Tonner (Beabetterguide.com) — 4 Feb 2021

-Kelsey Tonner from the Be a Better Guide Project shares his tips and insights on developing great tour leaders.
+Kelsey Tonner from the Be a Better Guide Project shares his tips and insights on developing great tour guides and leaders.

 I am an amazing tour guide.
 And though you may not believe me, I am actually quite modest about it.